 - Depreciation value

-Tracking assets with the use of digitized tools have long been an essential process for asset-intensive businesses.
+Tracking assets with the use of digitised tools has long been an essential process for asset-intensive businesses.
 But the ability to track assets is only possible when first beginning the asset tagging process.

 - Theft prevention